LeoJoly/Outsiders/README.md

 # Outsiders

-Outsiders is a community plateforme that helps outdoor sports passionates to be connected to share trips and sport sessions.
+Outsiders is a community plateform that helps outdoor sports passionates to be connected to share trips and sport sessions.

 ## General informations